Single-Echo Measuring Mode

-Exclusive to Cygnus, this feature helps ensure only stable measurements are displayed in Echo-Echo mode.
-If 16 return echoes are the same over a 2 second period the gauge indicates that the reading is stable & therefore highly likely to be accurate.
+Exclusive to Cygnus, this feature helps ensure only stable measurements are displayed in Single-Echo mode.
+If 16 return echoes are the same over a 2 second period the gauge indicates that the reading is stable and therefore highly likely to be accurate.

 Advantages of Single-Echo:

 Single-Echo offers advantages when there is particularly heavy front and/or back wall corrosion.
 Ultrasound reverberates inside material being tested.
 Therefore using just one focused beam, helps to keep this to a minimum.
 This is advantageous when used on:

 - Highly attenuative materials e.g cast